 How is this?

 Mostly when we seek therapy we expect to be talking.
 As a dramatherapist I am always alert to opportunities within the talking, opportunities to explore those things for which there are no words-maybe those things that happened to us before we spoke, or those painful experiences, things that we want to actively or unconsciously deny, or perhaps a dream, or an illness.
-In other words those things that are not part of our everyday cognitive knowing.
+In other words, those things that are not part of our everyday cognitive knowing.

 And this is where creativity comes in.
 When we are creative we are tapping into the right side of our brain which is very different from the left side.
 Simply speaking the right brain does not have the same rules of logical thought and sequential time.
 It receives and processes information and experience very differently.
-For us to be able to connect and communicate with the rich wisdom of the right brain we need to use a medium which represents (re-presents) our experience to us in a different way.
+For us to be able to connect and communicate with the rich wisdom of the right brain we need to use a medium that represents (re-presents) our experience to us in a different way.

 In my work with a particular client who suffered from chronic anxiety, we explored her early pre-verbal experience as a way of understanding the roots of the anxiety.
-She made sandtrays of her early years showing scenes of confinement, of heaviness, weight and pressure.
+She made sand trays of her early years showing scenes of confinement, of heaviness, weight and pressure.
 Over the weeks she interpreted her created scenes to me, her witness.
 Through this witnessed process she was able to articulate her pain for the first time.
 As her feelings emerged and as she became more emotionally open her anxiety lessened.

 In my experience this precious work continues outside of the therapy room, bringing a richness of new experience and self -understanding.
 Through this work I see clients growing in self-confidence which I think is born from coming to know the self more fully and profoundly.